learnwithvikasjha/monitoring-n8n-with-grafana/README.md

-# monitoring-n8n-with-grafana — Quick and simple
+# Monitoring N8N with Grafana — Quick and simple

 This repository contains a minimal, no‑fluff guide to monitor an n8n instance using Prometheus and Grafana.